mkaczynski96/countloremipsum/README.md

 <b>Count Lorem Ipsum API</b>

-API provides ability to operate on lorem ipsum text.
+SOAP API provides ability to operate on lorem ipsum text.
-API is called by SOAP requests.
 It is using an external API from <i>loremipsum.net</i>, which provides plain text of lorem ipsum.
 External API is consumed by WebClient.